kannancmohan/app2-development-prototype-microservice/README.md

 ## To completely disable springboot-security

-* Remove the "spring-boot-starter-security" from pom.xml
+* Remove "spring-boot-starter-security" & "spring-security-test" from pom.xml
-* delete the SecurityConfig java
+* delete the SecurityConfig and SecurityConfigIntegrationTest
 * delete CorsProperty and its reference in class and application.xml